HiteshAryan/FoundationsOfDataScience_Project/README.md

 seen in class, we know how to find out the posterior distribution given prior distribution and likelihood function.
 There are two approaches to find out the posterior distribution – one is to use all 160 data points at one go and the other is to use each data point sequentially.

+#ASSIGNMEMT-3
+#Problem Statement:
+#In this assignment, you will be implementing Polynomial regression (with degrees varying from 1 2, . ., 10)
+using Gradient Descent and Stochastic Gradient Descent backed up by Lasso and Ridge regularization.
+But before implementing the algorithms, you are expected to pre-process your data which includes shuffling the data, standardizing/normalizing the values and creating a random 70-20-10 split to aid in training, validation and testing respectively.
+Vectorize your algorithms as much as possible to efficiently carry out the computations.
+Try to print the error value after every 50 iterations during training for better visualization.
+The dataset consists of three features i.e. age, bmi and number of children of an individual.
+Drop the ‘number of children’ feature before pre-processing the data.
+Using the remaining features (age and bmi), you are expected to predict the insurance amount for that person by constructing matured polynomial features (obtained from the PolynomialFeatures class) and optimizing the weights by using GD/SGD.
+Try to write a clean, modularized and vectorized code which can solve the above problem.
+Please refrain from hardcoding any part of your code, until unless it is absolutely necessary.
+#What needs to be documented in your report:
+#Firstly, give a brief description of your model, algorithms and how you implemented the regularization.
+Secondly, tabulate the minimum training and testing error achieved by your model by using polynomials of degree 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 to predict the output.
+Now add a regularization term and use random values uniformly chosen from the range [0, 1] for the regularization parameter.
+Tabulate the minimum and training, validation and testing error you get by incorporating regularization.
+Finally, visualize the surface plots of your predictions (using matplotlib and Axes3D) that you obtained by using polynomials of varying degree and comment on how overfitting actually works.